From Unitarity to Irreversibility: The Role of Infinite Tensor Products and Nested Wigner's Friends: Infinite tensor products

 (With $0< \epsilon_i \ll 1$ as above this would be an equality.)
 This condition ensures that the product $ \prod_{i=1}^{\infty} \langle \psi_i \vert \phi_i \rangle $ converges to a non-zero value within the same sector.
 The inner product of infinite tensor products belonging to different sectors vanishes.

 For finite tensor products resulting in finite-dimensional Hilbert spaces, sectorization has no meaningful relevance: Since, in finite dimensions, all orthonormal bases are unitarily equivalent.

 Therefore, for infinite tensor products, instead of directly dealing with the entire infinite tensor product space, one should consider regions or sectors within it.
 These sectors are equivalence classes of vectors that differ only by a finite number of components in the tensor product, or are otherwise close to (unitary equivalent) each other.
-These sectors represent different `global' or `macroscopic' configurations of the system~\cite{hepp-1972}.
+In this framework, it is postulated that these mathematically distinct sectors correspond physically to different `global' or `macroscopic' configurations of the system, such as pointer states of a measurement apparatus~\cite{hepp-1972}.

 States in different sectors cannot be coherently superposed by finite (unitary) means.
 One may say that, with respect to these finite unitary means, `coherence is lost'.
 Hepp even went so far as to state that \textit{``leads to macroscopically different `pointer positions' and to a rigorous 'reduction of the wave packet'~''}~\cite{hepp-1972}.
 Let us demonstrate this with an example.
 Consider an infinite array of spin-$\frac{1}{2}$ particles, where each particle has a Hilbert space $\mathcal{H} = \mathbb{C}^2$, spanned by the states $\vert \uparrow\rangle$ (spin up) and $\vert \downarrow\rangle$ (spin down).
 The entire system is then described by the infinite tensor product of these spaces \( \mathcal{H}_{\text{total}} = \bigotimes_{i=1}^{\infty} \mathbb{C}^2_i \).